kbarbary/website/posts/julia-vs-numpy-arrays.rst

         return result

-Fortunately, NumPy already includes such a compiled function so we don't need to bother with the above version:
+Fortunately, NumPy already includes such a compiled function so we don't need to bother with the above version.
+Here are the timings:

 .. code-block:: python